ankorstore/yokai/worker/README.md

 }
 ```

-You can use the [CtxLogger()](context.go) function to retrieve the
-contextual [log.Logger](https://github.com/ankorstore/yokai/tree/main/log) from your workers, and emit correlated logs.

 ### Tracing

+You can use the [CtxTracer()](context.go) function to retrieve the contextual tracer from your workers, and emit
+correlated spans: they will have the `Worker` and `WorkerExecutionID` attributes added with respectively the worker name
+and execution id.

 This module provides the [AnnotateTracerProvider](trace.go) function, to extend
 a [TracerProvider](https://github.com/open-telemetry/opentelemetry-go/blob/main/sdk/trace/provider.go) to add